OutSystems/docs-bestpractices/src/architecture/security-model/acl.md

 ![ACL SQL Example](images/acl-example.png)

-* ACL provides, per user, the full list of users belonging to his hierarchy
+* ACL provides, per user, the full list of users belonging to their hierarchy

 * On every user profile update, recreate the ACL list